Toloka/docs/en/template-builder/templates/voice-recording.md

 This preset helps you convert text to speech.
 Using the Toloka mobile app, Tolokers should tap the button and read the text aloud.
 If the Toloker uses a desktop application, when he clicks on the button, a window opens to download an audio file.
 After getting the results, you can listen to the recordings and download them.

 Take a look at the example: the labeling interface includes a text and a voice recorder button.
-Note that the validation, keyboard shortcuts, and task layout are already configured in this example.
+Note that the validation and task layout are already configured in this example.

 [![](../_images/buttons/view-example.svg)](https://ya.cc/t/XgN35IUF3xqvGy)